Felix-Brodmann/FBNetwork/README.md

 # FBNetwork

-FBNetwork is a lightweight C++ network library that provides simple TCP client and server implementations with event queue integration.
+FBNetwork is a C++ network library that provides simple TCP client and server implementations with event queue integration.
 It is ideal as a foundation for your own network-based applications or to extend existing projects with network functionality.

 ---